Kroum Batchvarov, Ph.D.

 Mark Lawall, Ph.D.

 Dr. Lawall is a specialist in transport amphoras of the Late Archaic through Hellenistic periods, ca. 550–50 B.C.
 His research program focuses on the documentation of amphora finds around the Aegean, Eastern Mediterranean, and Black Sea regions as evidence for the processes, developments, and patterns of distribution in ancient Greek economies.
-This research has involved primary publication of amphora assemblages on both land and maritime sites including the Athenian Agora, Olbia, Troy, Gordion, Ephesos, and the Kyrenia and Pabuç Burnu shipwrecks.
+This research has involved primary publication of amphora assemblages on both land and maritime sites including the Athenian Agora, Olbia, Troy, Gordion, Ephesos, and the shipwrecks at Kyrenia and Pabuç Burnu.

 Joseph Lehner, Ph.D.

-Dr. Joseph “Seppi” Lehner holds a Ph.D. in Archaeology (Cotsen Institute of Archaeology) from the University of California, Los Angeles and specializes in the Bronze and Iron Age economies of Anatolia, the Near East, and Arabia.
-He is a specialist in ancient pyrotechnologies and archaeological materials science.
-Since 2016, he has been co-directing research on the Cape Gelidonya metal cargo at INA’s Bodrum Research Center.
-Dr. Lehner also currently co-directs projects elsewhere in Turkey and Oman, including the Kerkenes Project and the Archaeological Water Histories of Oman Project, where he focuses on the growth and impact of metals trade between Anatolia, the Near East, and South Asia.
+Dr. Joseph “Seppi” Lehner holds a Ph.D. in Archaeology from the University of California’s Cotsen Institute of Archaeology.
+He specializes in the Bronze and Iron Age economies of Anatolia, the Near East, and Arabia, with a particular interest in ancient pyrotechnologies and archaeological materials science.
+Since 2016, he has co-directed research on the Cape Gelidonya metal cargo at INA’s Bodrum Research Center.
+Dr. Lehner also currently co-directs the Archaeological Water Histories of Oman Project, focusing on the growth and impact of metals trade between Anatolia, the Near East, and South Asia.

 Justin Leidwanger, Ph.D.

 Dr. Leidwanger’s research and fieldwork focus primarily on the role of maritime networks in the organization of the Roman economy.
 He co-directs the excavation of the 6th-century A.D.
-Marzamemi “church wreck” off the southeast coast of Sicily, and since 2011 has also co-directed the excavations in the Archaic through late Roman harbors of Burgaz, Turkey.
-Prior to this, he directed INA surveys off the coast of Cyprus (2003–2009).
-Together with Frederick van Doorninck, Jr. and Peter van Alfen, Dr. Leidwanger is involved in the comprehensive restudy of the transport amphoras from the 7th-century A.D.
+Marzamemi “church wreck” off the southeast coast of Sicily, and since 2011 has co-directed the excavations in the Archaic through late Roman harbors of Burgaz, Turkey.
+Together with Frederick van Doorninck, Jr., Dr. Leidwanger is involved in the comprehensive restudy of the transport amphoras from the 7th-century A.D.
 Yassıada shipwreck.

 John McManamon, S.J., Ph.D.

 From 1997 to 1998 John McManamon had the distinct pleasure of taking on a Visiting Scholar’s appointment from the nautical archaeology faculty at Texas A&M University.
-During that time and subsequently, he took part in excavations of shipwrecked or derelict vessels in Italy (Venice), Turkey, Bulgaria, and Denmark, and he participated in surveys for shipwrecks in Malta and Morocco.
+During that time and subsequently, he took part in excavations of shipwrecked or derelict vessels in Italy, Turkey, Bulgaria, and Denmark, and participated in surveys for shipwrecks in Malta and Morocco.
+John is currently back in College Station as an INA Scholar in Residence, overseeing the publication of the 9th-century Byzantine shipwreck at Bozburun, Turkey, excavated by INA between 1995 and 1998.

 From 1990 to 2002, Dr. Özdas worked as an archaeologist, curator, and representative of the Turkish government in the Bodrum Museum of Underwater Archaeology and on underwater excavations at Uluburun, Çesme, Tektas Burnu, Çamalti Burnu, Kızılburun, and Gelidonya.
 Currently, he is the director of a project that aims to compile a comprehensive inventory of shipwrecks located in Turkish waters.
-Dr. Özdas is also currently Vice President of the Committee for the Protection of Underwater Cultural Heritage, UNESCO Turkey.
+Dr. Özdas has also served as Vice President of the Committee for the Protection of Underwater Cultural Heritage, UNESCO Turkey.

 Warren Riess, Ph.D.

-Dr. Riess graduated with a master’s degree in Nautical Archaeology from Texas A&M University in 1980 and a Ph.D. in American History from the University of New Hampshire in 1987.
-Some of his larger archaeology investigations included: the Revolutionary War Penobscot Expedition, the Piscataqua Offshore Sites Survey, the Ronson ship site (The Ship That Held Up Wall Street), and most recently, the World Trade Center vessel site.
-His archaeological studies have been the subject of a one-hour special for the Maine Public Broadcasting System and of articles in many newspapers and magazines, including Archaeology Magazine, the New York Times, and the Washington Post.
+Dr. Riess graduated with an M.A. in Nautical Archaeology from Texas A&M University in 1980 and a Ph.D. in American History from the University of New Hampshire in 1987.
+His archaeological investigations include the Revolutionary War Penobscot Expedition, the Piscataqua Offshore Sites Survey, the Ronson Ship Site Survey, and most recently, the World Trade Center Vessel Site.
+He has been the subject of a one-hour special for the Maine Public Broadcasting System and of articles in many newspapers and magazines.

 David Stewart, Ph.D.

-Dr. Stewart specializes in the maritime archaeology of the Age of Sail, focusing on British and American seafaring during the 18th and 19th centuries.
+Dr. Stewart graduated from the Nautical Archaeology Program at Texas A&M University with his M.A. and Ph.D.
+He specializes in the maritime archaeology of the Age of Sail, focusing on British and American seafaring during the 18th and 19th centuries.
 His research interests include shipboard life, maritime cultural landscapes, maritime folklife, gender in seafaring, and material culture theory.
-Dr. Stewart served as an Assistant Director on the excavation of a Byzantine shipwreck near Bozburun, Turkey and participated in the excavation of the Bronze Age shipwreck at Uluburun, Turkey.
+Dr. Stewart served as a staff member of the Byzantine shipwreck excavation near Bozburun, Turkey and participated in the excavation of the Bronze Age shipwreck at Uluburun, Turkey.

-Dr. Trego is an assistant professor of Classics and ancient Mediterranean studies at Bucknell University.
-She has been working with the Institute of Nautical Archaeology (INA) and Deborah Carlson, INA President, since 2000 to excavate the Tektaş Burnu and Kızılburun shipwrecks off the coast of Turkey.
+Dr. Trego is an associate professor of Classics and ancient Mediterranean studies at Bucknell University.
+She has been working with INA and INA President Deborah Carlson since 2000 to excavate the Tektaş Burnu and Kızılburun shipwrecks off the coast of Turkey.
+Her interests in nautical archaeology concentrate on utilitarian wares and crew’s personal items, while her larger research interests incorporate philology, ancient biographies, and narrative theory.

 Peter van Alfen, Ph.D.

 Dr. van Alfen serves on the managing committee of the American School of Classical Studies at Athens and on the advisory council of the American Academy in Rome.
-He is the editor of the American Journal of Numismatics and managing editor of the ANS Magazine, and is the author of numerous books and articles on ancient economies and numismatics, Linear B, and nautical archaeology.
-Along with Frederick van Doorninck, Jr., Dr. van Alfen is currently involved in a long-term re-study of the globular amphoras from the Yassıada 7th-century shipwreck.
+He is the editor of the American Journal of Numismatics and managing editor of the ANS Magazine, and has authored numerous books and articles on ancient economies and numismatics, Linear B, and nautical archaeology.

 Wendy van Duivenvoorde, Ph.D.